-I don’t talk about my faith on my website, but if you know me, you know I am a practicing Catholic and very proud of my faith.
-I am not an evangelist, I’m not really good at talking about my faith in public, but my faith it is a very important part of my life.
-I probably should talk about it more.
-But I don’t.
-And that’s just me.
+I don’t talk about my faith much here at the website, but if you know me, you know I am a practicing Catholic and very proud of my faith.
+I am not an evangelist, I’m not really good at talking about my faith in public, but it’s a very important part of my life.
+I probably should talk about it more, but I don’t.
+That’s just me.

-So last Friday, I was reading our parish’s weekly email newsletter like I usually do.
-And as I’m scrolling through the headlines, I see an article that is titled “An Evening with Kevin Matthews and Broken Mary.”
+So last Friday, I was reading our parish’s weekly email newsletter, and as I’m scrolling through the headlines, I see an article that is titled “An Evening with Kevin Matthews and Broken Mary.”
 I said WHAAATT????!!!
-Kevin was coming to St. Mary’s??!!
-I asked Beth, would she want to go – Of course she would!
+Kevin is coming to St. Mary’s??!!
+No way!!
+I asked Beth if she want to go – Of course she would!

-So I got us signed-up buying 2 e-tickets.
-No way – We were going to get to see Kevin!!
-And he was bringing the Broken Mary statue with him??!!
-Heaven, keep me on my feet!!
+So I reserved two e-tickets for us: We were going to get to see Kevin!!
+And he was bringing the Broken Mary statue with him – Heaven, keep me on my feet!!

-We got to church a bit before the doors opened, so we ended up getting seated in the very front rows of the church.
-Kevin was already there, being helped by our parish’s technology guy, getting his slides setup.
-I must say: I had that little “gush” hit me when we saw him.
-Beth & I and our friends had gone to a couple of Kevin’s public events back in the ’90’s in his “rock star” days, and here he was, 25 feet from us in the front of our church’s altar.
+We got to church a bit before the doors opened and ended-up getting seated in one of the front pews of the church.
+Kevin was already there, being helped by our parish’s technology guy, getting his slides setup for this presentation.
+I must say: I had that little “gush” of Star Struck hit me when we initially saw him.
+Beth & I and our friends had been to so many of Kevin’s events & concerts back in the ’90’s in his “rock star” days, and here he was, 25 feet from us in the front of our church’s altar.
 Kind of surreal….

 Kevin spent an hour speaking to the group of about 200.
 He talked about radio.
 He talked about his health challenges.
 He talked about his faith.
 Everything was ad-libbed: No notes.
 Kevin spoke from his heart.

-I won’t be able to capture the swells of emotions I was feeling as he told us stories about his radio days: Plenty of laughs, a couple of tears, so many great memories were relived.
+I won’t be able to capture all of the feelings I was experiencing as he told us stories about his radio days: Plenty of laughs, a couple of tears, so many great memories were relived.
 But when Kevin shifted gears and told the story of the statue of Mary, how it came into his life and what a powerful figure it became to him and so many who have come to know it, words cannot describe the groundswell of emotions I was feeling listening to him.

 Kevin talked about the statue – How he came upon it, what he did with it, and what it has been doing for people.
 He talked about the power of the rosary.
 Kevin had some very special rosaries with him and told stories of how the rosary has worked in his life.
 I couldn’t wait to get home and hold mine…..

 Simply put: The statue has brought healing to people.
 It has brought people back to the faith.
 It has strengthen the faith of thousands.

 I felt it strengthening my faith minute-by-minute.
-It’s hard to put it into words – It just did.
+It’s hard to put that feeling it into words – It just did.

 After Kevin was done speaking, we had a chance to see & touch Broken Mary.
 As I did, I simply asked Her to watch over our family and to keep us in Her midst.

 On the way out of church, Kevin was sitting at a table signing books and talking with folks.
 We bought an extra copy of the book.
 Kevin signed both copies of our book, we told him we were long-time fans and thanked him for spending time with us.
 I wish we could have talked to him longer than we did, but the line behind us was long…

-As Beth & I sat down in the truck, we both said we’d both laughed and cried a lot.
+As Beth & I sat down in the truck, we both said that we’d laughed and cried a lot.
 I said to Beth that there was a reason we were there tonight.
 Reading the bulletin.
 Tickets were still available.
 We got in.
 We got to sit in the front.
 We got to see Kevin, to listen to the stories.
 We got to meet Broken Mary.
 Together.
 Each of us had our faith rekindled.
 It was a powerful evening.

-I won’t be preachy here, but sometimes things come into our lives for reasons that we simply cannot fathom or explain.
-Faith is a hard concept for the modern mind to sometimes digest, but when you have it, it’s a superpower.
+Sometimes, a piece of heaven comes to us from the strangest places, at the strangest times, for unknown reasons that we simply cannot fathom or rationally explain.
+Faith can be a hard concept for the modern mind to sometimes digest, but when you have it, it’s a superpower.
 I believe that God works that way for us.
 I can’t explain it….